trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/CalloutRecipes.md

 #### Return Type
 **Integer**

-String The status of the callout
+The status of the callout

 #### Example
 ```apex